demtamas/PeasyWare/README.md

         You can log in with one of the test users (e.g., username: admin, password: admin).

-Current Features (Console App v0.4)

-The console application currently supports the following core warehouse functions:

-    Secure User Login: With different roles and permissions.

-    Stock Query: Allows an operator to scan a pallet ID and view its detailed information (material, status, location, etc.).

-    Bin Query: Allows an operator to scan a location and view its contents, including an aggregated summary for multi-pallet locations and a detailed drill-down view.

-    Guided Putaway: A complete, end-to-end workflow for putting away stock, featuring:

-        Intelligent location suggestions based on product type, section preference, and aisle workload.

-        Robust validation for pallets and locations.

-        Transactional safety for all database operations.

-        The ability to Cancel an in-progress task.

-        The ability to Modify a system suggestion to a different, manually scanned location.

 Project Roadmap

-The following features are planned for future development:

-    [ ] Bin to Bin Movement: For stock consolidation and manual moves.
+The current console application provides a solid foundation.
+Future development will focus on expanding the feature set and building out new interfaces.

-    [ ] Cycle Counting: To ensure inventory accuracy.
+    [ ] Cycle Counting: Implement a cycle counting module to ensure inventory accuracy.

-    [ ] Receiving Module: To book stock into the warehouse against an ASN.

-    [ ] Picking & Allocation Module: To fulfill customer orders.

-    [ ] Shipping Module: To manage dispatched goods.
+    [ ] Outbound Flow: Design and build the picking, allocation, and shipping modules.

-    [ ] Desktop Admin Application: A GUI for managing master data, users, and system settings.
+    [ ] Desktop Admin Application: Create a GUI for managing master data, users, system settings, and viewing reports.

+    [ ] API Services: Develop a Web API to allow other systems to query stock or import delivery notifications.